Wichita Linebacker: Synopsis

 Veronica watches a football practice before she expresses her frustration with Logan (Jason Dohring).
 Later, she meets Weevil (Francis Capra), who is working at a car wash.
-Veronica is called into the Dean O'Dell's office, and he threatens her with expulsion if she does not give up some names in relation to the sorority marijuana scandal.
+Veronica is called into Dean O'Dell's office, and he threatens her with expulsion if she does not give up some names in relation to the sorority marijuana scandal.
 Piz calls Veronica in to help a football player, Kurt Fenstermacher, retrieve his playbook, with Kurt's girlfriend, Trish (Lindsey McKeon) paying for the investigation.
 Veronica's only suggestion is that he gets a new one.
 Veronica convinces her father, Keith Mars (Enrico Colantoni), to hire Weevil as his new assistant at Mars Investigations.
 In an attempt to print a playbook for Kurt, Veronica disguises herself as a cheerleader, but fails to print one.
 After being called back into the Dean's office, Veronica is in the room during a debate between fraternity boys and feminists.
 Veronica goes back to the football player, and she hypothesizes that his girlfriend’s ex-boyfriend stole it.
 Weevil helps Keith at detective work, succeeding beyond Keith's expectations.

 Veronica talks to the ex-boyfriend before learning that Kurt's best friend is probably guilty.
 Veronica gets a disturbing phone call from Logan, so she tracks his cell phone, finding him gambling.
 Veronica and Logan have a fight before she learns that Keith had to stop working for a client when Weevil hit a suspect; Keith feels required to fire Weevil.
 Veronica tells Weevil the news before she gives him a job fixing the Dean’s car.
 Veronica confronts the best friend, but he’s not the perpetrator, and Veronica suddenly realizes that Trish is.
 Veronica lies to Trish about what happened to Kurt in order to elicit a true reaction from her; this plan works, and Veronica learns that Trish took the playbook in order to get him off the team.
 However, she lost it in the process.
-Kurt, Trish, and Veronica track it down to the ex-boyfriend, who gave the plays to another team to spite the couple.
+Kurt, Trish, and Veronica track it down to the ex-boyfriend, who conspired with the best friend to give the plays to another team to spite the couple.

-Veronica goes to Dean O’Dell and asks for an exchange: Veronica tells him that his son spray-painted his car, and he will hire Weevil.
+Veronica goes to Dean O’Dell and offers an exchange: Veronica tells him that his son spray-painted his car to conceal accident damage as vandalism, and he will drop the expulsion threat and hire Weevil--who will fix his car gratis--as the college's new maintenance guy.
 Veronica talks to the gambling owner, who acts strangely.
 Veronica tracks his car before removing the tracker later.
 Veronica talks to Trish, who says that Kurt left for Kansas.
 Weevil starts his new job as a Hearst janitor.
 Piz gets a job on a campus radio show, where he interviews both the feminists and the fraternity boys.
 In the middle of the show, the feminists get a text that says that Claire, the girl who the fraternity boys pointed out, was raped.
 Veronica and Logan reconcile their relationship and kiss.